 Sodexo’s Better Tomorrow Plan

 The Better Tomorrow Plan (BTP) is Sodexo's global promise for sustainability and outlines efforts to minimize environmental and social impact.
-The BTP provides a ten-year vision to focus our efforts, including developing measurable targets and publicly reporting on our sustainability progress.
+The BTP provides a ten-year vision to focus Sodex's efforts, including developing measurable sustainability targets and publicly reporting on our progress.

-For a full list of NU dining sustainable practices, see the nuCuisine website.
+For a full list of sustainable practices, check out Northwestern Dining.